Need help? We are available to speak to you 7 days a weekRead More

 What was the lowest score in the 189 visa next invitation round?

 In the most recent invitation round, trade occupations like bricklayers and carpenters received invitations at 65 points.
-Most professional roles required at least 85 points.
+Most professional roles require at least 85 points.

 How often do the 189 invitation rounds happen?